-Weekly time cards will document that:
+Weekly timecards will document that:

-- The student worked a minimum of six hours each school day. - Those hours accrued to the student's shop-hour total. - The student's weekly grade included 80 points for maintaining a job. - The student's weekly grade included an evaluation of 0-20 points awarded by the employee. - The employer, at his or her option, provided feedback on the student's performance. - The placement is related to the student's program of study.
+- The student worked a minimum of six hours each school day. - Those hours accrued to the student's shop-hour total.

+- The student is eligible to earn a shop week grade based on the following criteria: - 60 points for maintaining a job. - 20 points for submitting a timecard on Monday during the academic week. - 10 points for submitting a timecard after Monday during the academic week. - 0 points for not submitting a timecard during the academic week. - $\circ$ 0-20 points based on an evaluation by the co-op employer. - The employer, at his or her option, provided feedback on the student's performance. - The placement is related to the student's program of study.